 Here because, despite my claims to the contrary, I guess I really did love high school English class.
 In real life I am a paleontologist.
 I'm interested in entry-pimping lesser-known works and helping improve appearance tropes.
 I am most often found in the Trope Repair Shop and the left side of the forums.
+One of the last remaining with FORKS leanings.

 Very gradually splitting off works by Daniel Pinkwater to their own pages.